dwhall/minisvd2nim/README.md

 ## The clever bits you don't see

-The tricks I used to create small code is done by the code that is output from the templates.
+The tricks I used to create small code is done by the output of the templates.
 So you will never see that code.
-However, I've reproduced it here to help fellow programmers understand what is going on under the hood.
+However, I've approximated it here to help fellow programmers understand what is going on under the hood.

 When you run minisvd2nim on an .svd file, the resulting file